Why Your Service Area Business Doesn’t Show Up Everywhere on Google Maps

 City borders also don’t always match mailing addresses.
 Google may treat dense neighborhoods or adjacent towns as separate clusters, even when addresses say otherwise.
 That is why a company “with a City A address” may still lose Map visibility inside parts of City A that Google considers outside that cluster.

-Does Selecting Service Areas In Google Business Profile Make Me Rank There?
+Does Selecting Service Areas in My Google Business Profile Make Me Rank There?

 What Should I Do Right Now If I Need More Map Visibility?